angelasoler/So-long/README.md

 ## :computer: HOWTO RUN

-Just run the command `make run` and put the map name when asked.
+Just run the command `sudo make run` and put the map name when asked.
 It will be run into a docker container.

 - You can see the maps names into `maps` directory, and also create new ones.
 Take care to be into `maps` directory and with `.ber` at the end.
 - To get out of the game before ended it press `esc`.